 Testimony of Conversion

-Things began to change when my brother and my cousin were invited to Sunday school at the central Baptist church in Minsk.
+Things began to change when my brother and my cousin were invited to Sunday school at the Central Baptist church in our city.
 It was a great novelty in those days as we never had any experience with Baptists.
 My brother went there and brought back a copy of the Bible as well as candy and other treats that I had never seen in my life.
 Naturally, I wanted to join him.
 I wanted both to learn about God and get chocolates and toys!
 But I couldn’t because the small Sunday school classes couldn’t hold all those who wanted to attend!
-The space was limited, and I had to wait for a couple of years before I could join.
+Space was limited, and I had to wait for a couple of years before I could join.
 When I was finally able to go, I was deeply moved by the godliness and kindness of the teacher, as well as the general atmosphere of love and reverence for God.
-However, I was a growing teenager who felt that a holy life was too difficult for me, and I wanted to give up Sunday school so that I could immerse myself in the joys of this world instead.
+However, I was a growing teenager who felt that a holy life was too complicated for me, and I wanted to give up Sunday school so that I could immerse myself in the joys of this world instead.
 In God’s kind providence, that never happened.

-I was invited to attend a summer Christian camp.
+I was invited to attend a Christian summer camp.
 The two weeks I spent there changed everything.
 I finally understood what the Gospel was.
-I saw godly counselors who really loved the Lord and made it evident it their actions.
+I saw godly counselors who loved the Lord and made it evident by their actions.
 I knew I didn’t have what they had and that my faith wasn’t real.
 I trusted Christ at the age of thirteen in 1996.
 The following year I was baptized and became an active church member.
 I became involved in every area possible: visiting the elderly, singing in the choir, visiting village churches with songs and sermons, and handing out leaflets in the street.

 Calling to Ministry

 I was converted at the age of thirteen, and I preached my first sermon at the age of fourteen.
-As soon as I became a Christian, I became a fanatical Bible reader.
+As soon as I became a Christian, I became a devoted Bible reader.
 I also read any Christian book that I could get my hands on.
 Our youth group would often travel to small villages and towns to visit other congregations.
 I participated either as a preacher or as a guitar player or singer.
 Sometimes I just did everything.
-When I was about eighteen I was an assistant at a Bible study group for a couple of years.
+When I was about eighteen, I was an assistant at a Bible study group for a couple of years.
 I was thrilled to explain the meaning of the Bible to people.
 I never had doubts that my calling was in the area of preaching and teaching.
 I knew that I wasn’t particularly gifted as an evangelist, but when I taught, people seemed to get a better understanding of Scripture.
 That encouraged me a lot.

-When I was twenty I was involved in a church plant.
+When I was twenty, I was involved in a church plant.
 It was a congregation of people mostly in their twenties and thirties.
 Young as I was, I was one of the elders.
 It was a time of growth: a lot of work and a lot of learning through various mistakes.
 I preached one or two Sundays a month and taught a weekly Bible study in my home.
 My wife and I loved having people around.
 Our place was always busy with meetings and mentoring appointments.

-After seven years in that church I made a transition to the church where I currently serve.
+After seven years in that church, I made a transition to the church where I currently serve.
 This move changed my ministry in many ways.
 First of all, I found myself among people who were much older than I. I had to learn a lot of humility.
 I found out I am not the savior of the world and I cannot do everything for everybody.
 My circle of friends and connections grew tremendously.
-I learned how helpful interaction between different churches can be.
+I learned how helpful the interaction between different churches could be.
 I was taught a great deal from older pastors with grey hair.
 I saw the needs of many smaller churches: a need for encouragement, a need for sound teaching, a need for trained ministers.

 The fourth big area that God graciously opened up for me is seminary education through the help of HeartCry.
-I became a distant student at the Reformed Theological Seminary in September, 2014.
-It is a new thing to me.
+I became a distant student at the Reformed Theological Seminary in September 2014.
+It is a new thing for me.
 I am sure it is bound to take a lot of time and energy in the coming three years or so.
-Thankfully, in this whole endeavor I enjoy full support on the part of my wife and my church.
+Thankfully, in this whole endeavor, I enjoy full support on the part of my wife and my church.
 I believe the Lord will use it for my spiritual and intellectual growth.
 I hope it will enable me to make a lasting contribution to the work of the Gospel in Belarus and beyond.

 Anya's Testimony of Conversion

 The first Christian in our family was my grandmother.
 She was raised in a Christian home and her father was a pastor before World War Two.
 She only came to faith in her forties after suffering a lot of difficulties in her family and developing a serious disease.
 She was the one who brought me to Sunday school.
-I went to church with her for a number of years.
+I went to church with her for some years.

 In 1999 our church was visited by a famous Russian evangelist.
 We came to hear his sermon.
 It was quite powerful.
 He presented the Gospel and urgently called unbelievers to come to Christ to receive forgiveness of sins.
-I knew all those things, but for the first time in my life I felt convicted and that I had to make a radical decision.
+I knew all those things, but for the first time in my life, I felt convicted and that I had to make a radical decision.
 All three of us, my mom, sister, and I went forward to receive Christ.
 We began to attend worship services and Bible studies.
 I gave up a lot of sinful habits (especially swearing) and began to serve the Lord in whatever way I could.

-I continue this service to this day, primarily as pastor’s wife and a mother of two children.
+I continue this service to this day, primarily as a pastor’s wife and a mother of two children.
 I love the church.
 It’s like a real family to me.
 I hope that the Lord will use me to glorify His name and advance His kingdom in our country.